flexera-public/policy_templates/cost/google/cud_report/README.md

 ### Prerequisite to apply this policy

-- Add New credentials (GC_SA_CLIENT_EMAIL and GC_SA_PRIVATE_KEY) *if doesnot exists* under Rightscale cloud managemant Desing/Credentials.
+- Add New credentials (GC_SA_CLIENT_EMAIL and GC_SA_PRIVATE_KEY) *if does not exists* under RightScale cloud management Desing/Credentials.
-- The value for credentials can be found in IAM & admin\service accounts under Google-cloud platform.
+- The value for credentials can be found in IAM & admin/service accounts under Google-cloud platform.

 Note: The Service Account in GCP should have *owner role*